Zehua-Chen/framework-notes/game/unity/input/README.md

 ### Action Type

-- Value: monitor changes to controls bound to the action, but only take the most activated one driving the action and only report values of that control
+- **Value**: monitor changes to controls bound to the action, but only take the most activated one driving the action and only report values of that control
   - When enabled initially, perform state check of all bound controls and report values of the activated controls
-- Button: similar to `Value`, but only bound to `ButtonControl`, does not perform initial check
+- **Button**: similar to `Value`, but only bound to `ButtonControl`, does not perform initial check
-- Pass through: similar do `Value`, but does report all values of all controls bound to an action
+- **Pass through**: similar do `Value`, but does report all values of all controls bound to an action

 ## Bindings

-- **Bindings** trigger actions by
-  - Feeding the action with values
+- **Bindings** trigger actions by feeding the action with values
 - **Path** The hardware event that make the make the binding fire

 ### Binding Composite